-Select the practical solutions
+Select the Practical Solutions

-In many cases, a project team can employ a list of improvements to their processes, but when they are forced to chose between conflicting options, there are tools like the “Weighted Criteria Matrix”, which helps your team make the best decision.
+In many cases, a project team can employ a robust list of improvements to their processes, but if they are forced to choose between conflicting options, teams can use the Weighted Criteria Matrix to make the best decision.
 They can also use the Impact Effort Matrix to assess which solutions provide the most impact for the least cost or effort.

-With solutions in mind to reduce rework loops, waste and wait times, the team can draw an improved map of the process, also known as “To-Be Maps.”
-These new maps are helpful in guiding the team’s efforts toward the new process, and can be used as a reference for new employees as they are trained on the new process.
+With solutions in mind to reduce issues like rework loops, waste and wait times, the team creates a new, improved map of the process, also known as a To-Be Map.
+These new maps help guide the team’s efforts toward the new process and provide a reference tool for new employees as they learn the new process.

-Select the best solution(s)
+Select the Best Solution(s)

-Implement the solution(s)
+Implement the Solution(s)